yamin8000/freeDictionaryApp/README.md

 - Synonyms/Antonyms of the work if available
 - Pronunciation of the word, both IPA text and audio using TTS
 - Save searched data for offline uses
-- Search for random word
+- Search for a random word

 ## License